Offshore trust formation services in 2024

 - Please refer to the table below for more information and fees to register a trust in our five preferred jurisdictions:

 Country New Zealand trust Singapore trust Hong Kong trust Jersey trust Australia trading trust Confidentially?
 Excellent Excellent Excellent Excellent Good Seen by Government and banks as?
 Excellent Good Good Average Unusual Time to register a trust?
 2 weeks 6 weeks 4 weeks 4 weeks 3 weeks Invoice?
 View invoice PDF Contact us View invoice PDF View invoice PDF View invoice PDF

-- If requested and after completion of our due diligence checks, Healy Consultants will assist our Clients to register a trust in a global tax haven like the British Virgin Islands or the Bahamas.
-However, we believe tax havens are not long term solutions for our Clients, because they are negatively perceived by international banks, Governments, investors and customers.
+- If requested and after completion of our due diligence checks, Healy Consultants will assist our Clients to register a trust in a global tax neutral jurisdiction like the British Virgin Islands or the Bahamas.
+However, we believe tax neutral entity setup are not long term solutions for our Clients, because they are negatively perceived by international banks, Governments, investors and customers.

 Other important legal considerations implications of offshore trust setup